-PostgreSQL is an object-relational database management system available for many platforms including Linux, FreeBSD, Solaris, Microsoft Windows and Mac OS X. For more information visit postgresql.org.
+PostgreSQL is an object-relational database management system available for many platforms including Linux, FreeBSD, Solaris, Microsoft Windows, and macOS.
+For more information visit postgresql.org.

-Even if the PostgreSQL plugin is not configured, Stackdriver Monitoring will discover PostgreSQL services running in your Cloud Platform project by:
+Even if the PostgreSQL plugin is not configured, Cloud Monitoring discovers PostgreSQL services running in your Google Cloud project by:

 The services discovered are displayed on the PostgreSQL Services page in the Resources menu.
-After you install the monitoring agent and configure the PostgreSQL plugin on your instances, Stackdriver Monitoring populates the PostgreSQL Services page with inventory and metrics.
+After you install the Monitoring agent and configure the PostgreSQL plugin on your instances, Monitoring populates the PostgreSQL Services page with inventory and metrics.

 For PostgreSQL collection you must create a user/role with minimal privileges that